 Indiana doesn't ask for an "annual" report.
 Instead, the Secretary of State calls it a Business Entity Report, and you submit it just once every two years in your company's anniversary month.
 This biennial schedule can throw you off if your business also operates in states that require yearly updates, such as Florida's Sunbiz annual report.

-Limited partnerships get a pass on this biennial filing in Indiana.
-Public utilities follow their own rules, filing specialized annual reports with the Indiana Utility Regulatory Commission by April 30, a requirement outlined on the IURC's electricity industry filing page.
+Public utilities follow their own rules, filing specialized annual reports with the Indiana Utility Regulatory Commission, a requirement outlined on the IURC's electricity industry filing page.

 The exemptions are simple.
 Unregistered sole proprietorships and general partnerships that never filed formation papers with the Secretary of State don't need a Business Entity Report.
+Series entities are also exempt per the State Form 48725 instructions, which state: "Series do not file Business Entity Reports."
 Entities formally dissolved or withdrawn from Indiana's rolls have no further reporting duties.

 As for who submits the filing, Indiana gives you options.
 You can handle it yourself as an owner, officer, director, or LLC member.
 Many businesses delegate to their registered agent, attorney, or accountant.
 Third-party compliance services work, too, as long as the signer has authorization.